bifravst/bifravst/docs/firmware/BuildingOnGitHub.md

 # Compiling using GitHub actions

-Since it is a tedious effort to compile the application, you can leverage GitHub Actions (which is free for open-source projects) to compile the application for you.
+Since it is a tedious effort to build the application, you can leverage GitHub Actions (which is free for open-source projects) to build the application for you.
 Using the
 [provided workflow](https://github.com/bifravst/firmware/blob/saga/.github/workflows/build-and-release.yaml)
-you can quickly set up compilation for your application using a fork.
+you can quickly set up building for your application using a fork.

 After you have forked the repository,
 [enable GitHub Actions](https://help.github.com/en/github/automating-your-workflow-with-github-actions/about-github-actions#requesting-to-join-the-limited-public-beta-for-github-actions)